The Big Picture On Clever Ways To Come Up With Down Payment For A Rental Property:

 Portfolio Loans

 These loans typically require 15-30% down, settle within 14-30 days, and tend to be more collateral-oriented in their underwriting.
-In other words, they carefully scrutinize your deal and the property itself, to make sure they agree that it’s a good deal, but have fewer requirements regarding your income.
+In other words, they carefully scrutinize your deal and the property to ensure they agree that it’s a good deal but have fewer requirements regarding your income.

 Many lenders, such as LendingOne and Visio, don’t require income documentation at all!

-The downside for this greater flexibility?
+What is the downside of this greater flexibility?
 Portfolio lenders tend to charge slightly higher interest rates and up-front fees.

 While these are the two main sources of loans for rental properties, they’re not the only ones.
 Here are some more rental property financing ideas to consider, before settling on a lender.